Latest News from Conservation-Litigation.org

 Announcing our October webinar: Climate Litigation is ALSO about Biodiversity

-- The risks of the climate-biodiversity disconnect in legal responses to environmental harm
+Our upcoming webinar on 15 October 2024 will explore the risks of the climate-biodiversity disconnect in legal responses to environmental harm and the opportunities to unify strategies to protect nature.

 Climate litigation IS ALSO about biodiversity